 By Nick Dekker

 Nick helps with marketing and events for GCAC.
-He also leads culinary tours and blogs about breakfast at breakfastwithnick.com.
-His current Force Awakens viewing count is still six, so it’s probably time for a seventh.
+He also leads culinary tours, writes for nearly every publication in town and blogs about breakfast at breakfastwithnick.com.
+His current Force Awakens viewing count: six.